The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Clumpy Fraction as a Function of Stellar Mass

-The results above were found by selecting clumps using the minimum fractional luminosities listed in Table \ref{tab:completeness}, which vary with stellar mass and redshift.
+The above results were found by selecting clumps using the minimum fractional luminosities listed in Table \ref{tab:completeness}, which vary with stellar mass and redshift.
 However, the correlation between stellar mass and \fclumpy~still holds when selecting clumps with the same minimum fractional luminosity at all masses.
-The fraction of clumpy galaxies is calculated again for galaxies with stellar mass $\log\left(M_{\star}/M_{\odot}\right)\sim8.5$, with the minimum fractional luminosities this time being the same as those applied to higher-mass galaxies.
-These alternative measurements are plotted as faint hexagons connected with dashed lines in the left panel in Figure \ref{fig:clumpy_fraction_mass}.
-The effect of lowering the minimum fractional luminosity for the lowest-mass galaxies is an increase in \fclumpy~by $\sim10\%$ at fixed redshift.
-At $z\lesssim5.75$, this makes the slope between stellar mass and \fclumpy~slightly shallower than in the case where the minimum fractional luminosities vary with mass.
-At $z>6.5$, the slope is nearly flat.
-However, the uncertainties on \fclumpy~are the largest at these redshifts.
-More data are needed to determine the correlation between stellar mass and \fclumpy~at the highest redshifts considered in this work.
+The fraction of clumpy galaxies is calculated again for galaxies with stellar mass $\log\left(M_{\star}/M_{\odot}\right)\sim8.5$, with the minimum fractional luminosities this time being the same as those applied to higher-mass galaxies. {The result is shown in the left panel in Figure \ref{fig:clumpy_fraction_mass}.} The effect of lowering the minimum fractional luminosity for the lowest-mass galaxies is an increase in \fclumpy~by $\sim10-20\%$ at fixed redshift.

 We note that the correlation observed in the present work may result from selection effects.
 Clumps are identified based on their brightnesses relative to their hosts.
 Therefore, clumps detected in more massive galaxies must be brighter, and hence, easier to detect, than those in less massive galaxies.
 Indeed, recent work on lensed galaxies has found that more massive galaxies contain more massive clumps \citep{Claeyssens25}.
 The physical properties of clumps that are identified in this work, such as stellar masses and SFRs, are needed to determine the impact of these selection effects.